pleiadev24/pleiadev24/README.md

 🔍 What I Do

-🏦 SRE/Analyst in Financial Services
+🏦 Analyst in Financial Services
 📊 I love diving into datasets, uncovering trends, and drawing insights that drive informed decisions.
 ☁️ I love working on projects using AWS!